SiposPtr/SiposPtr.github.io/index.md

 I am trying to make it look like a normal site.

 ### About me
-I am an 18 years old Hungarian boy who loves IT a programming.
+I am an 18 years old Hungarian boy who loves IT a programming. :computer:
 My passion is karate.
 I started it about 12 years ago.
 I did Shotokan karate style for several years and i reached the 3rd kyu which means i have a brown belt.
 I started Goju-kai two years ago.
 My coach allowed me to do 11 exams at once to get the brown belt.
 I had to do every single exam from the white belt on the same day.
 Which means soon(in this case:3-4-5years) i could get the black belt in both styles.